Becoming an Official

 What training is required?

-All new referees are required to take a Hockey Canadian Officiating Program (HCOP) clinic.
-These clinics are one day in length.
+All new referees are required to take a Hockey Canada certification clinic.
+These clinics are one half-day in length and one four hour online course.
 Attendance is MANDATORY in order to officiate.
-There is no rush to register.
-If the KMHA Referee body commits to employing you as a referee, then a place in a clinic will be guaranteed; and you will be notified of clinic dates well in advance of it occurring.
+If the KMHA Referee body commits to employing you as a referee, you will be notified of clinic dates well in advance of it occurring.

 What is the hiring policy for prospective new KMHA Referees?